shoredigitalhub/6-Degrees-Media/readme.md

 ##Changelog:
 ---
+###Ver 1.1.13
+1. Bumped up with support for WP 5.5.
+2. Minor fix in admin js
+---

+###Ver 1.1.12
+1. Bumped up with support for WP 5.3.2.
+---

+###Ver 1.1.11
+1. Added support for tertiary color.
+---

+###Ver 1.1.10
+1. Working with WP 5.2.4
+2. Updated left and right templates to use page-content template.
+---

+###Ver 1.1.9
+1. Working with WP 5.2.3
+2. Added Elementor Page Builder support.
+3. Fixed page left side bar value gone missing on update.
+4. Fixed spelling for page meta for left_sidebar.
+5. Fixed repeat spelling in bg settings.
+6. Fixed edit link appearance only for editor and administrators.
+---

+---
+###Ver 1.1.8
+1. Working with WP 5.1.1
+2. Added Page Builder by Site Origin support.
+3. Body zooms with withzoom class on higher screen sizes.
+4. Added support to execute shortcodes in widget titles.
+---

+---
+###Ver 1.1.7
+1. Working with WP 5.1
+2. Upgraded fontawesome to ver 5.7.1
+---

 ###Ver 1.1.6
 1. Added a trigger in axeCarousel after carousel setup.
 2. Fixed width change issue with screen resize in axeCarousel horizontal mode.